NYUProgrammingPhysicalObjects/Syllabus/README.md

 - For Homework:
 	- Read:
-		- Interaction Design, Ch.
-1 & 2 (email)
+		- Readings from last week
 		- How to Get what You Want, Switches page - http://www.kobakant.at/DIY/?cat=26
 	- Do:
 		Exercise 1:Sensor Walk - Spend a day noting every time you encounter a sensor, touchscreen, camera, or any other device with which you or someone interacting with you interacts.
 Make notes and take photographs.
 Create a PDF of these ALL these experiences; highlight your top 3 favorites.